 - Decide if you are a Lillian or a Bob at Bob’s Clam Hut.

 - Visit the Portland Museum of Art.
 Maine’s largest art museum contains art from around the world, but also an extensive collection of local works from artists such as Winslow Homer and Andrew Wyeth.
-Which brings me to a Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline historical fiction about Wyeth’s painting, Christina’s World.
+Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline historical fiction about Wyeth’s painting, Christina’s World.

 - Walk the 4.2-mile loop Back Cove Trail, dreaming of buying one of the large waterfront homes.
 When you get to the bridge, look across at the B&M Baked Beans factory.

-- Start your day off with an incredibly smooth and flavorful French omelette at the southern Hot Suppa.
+- Start your day off with an incredibly smooth and flavorful French omelet at the southern Hot Suppa.

-- As I said before Portland is a city of young people with hope of building themselves a bright future.
+- As I said before, Portland is a city of young people with the hope of building themselves a bright future.
 You can see that entrepreneurial spirit in Portland’s thriving brewery and spirit scene.
-We were introduced to it on both our food tour and on the Maine Brew Bus tour.
-On thebrewery tour, a bus drove us to meet the faces behind some of Portland’s best alcohol products.
+We saw it on both our food tour and on the Maine Brew Bus tour.
+On the brewery tour, a bus drove us to meet the faces behind some of Portland’s best alcohol products.
 Book your Maine Brew Bus tour.

 - Taste Gin at Hardshore Distilling Company.
-If you asked me before my Maine Brew Bus Tour which my least favorite liquor is, my answer would be gin.
+If you asked me before my Maine Brew Bus Tour, which my least favorite liquor is, my answer would be gin.
 It smells and tastes of Christmas trees.
-A nice smell at Christmas, but not in my cocktail.
-The founder, Jordan, adds other botanical to his gin giving it a more complex flavor and a wonderful taste.
+A pleasant smell at Christmas, but not in my cocktail.
+The founder, Jordan, adds other botanical to his gin, giving it a more complex flavor and an excellent taste.
 Gin convert here.

 - You have to try Duckfat french fries.
-You know those crops that thrive in cold weather?
-Potatoes are one of them and Maine makes good use of them with them super crisp fries, cooked in duck fat and served with curried mustard or truffled ketchup.
+Do you know those crops that thrive in cold weather?
+Potatoes are one of them, and Maine makes good use of them with super-crisp fries, cooked in duck fat and served with curried mustard or truffled ketchup.
 There is a small DuckFat kiosk (Duckfat Friteshack) right next to OxBow Blending and Bottling.

 - They even use their potatoes to make unique donuts.
 Try a potato donut at The Holy Donut.
 They claim that the potato creates a lighter donut.
-I actually didn’t find that to be true, but the host of creative flavors make these donuts definitely worth a taste.
-Our favorite was the sweet potato donut and they had many gluten-free options.
+I didn’t find that to be true, but the host of creative flavors make these donuts worth a taste.
+Our favorite was the sweet potato donut, and they have many gluten-free options.
 If you are crazy about donuts, be sure to read my Rhode Island Donut Road Trip.

 - A soda that is uniquely Maine is Moxie.
-Is is a strange flavor, but one worth trying while here.
+It is a strange flavor, but one worth trying while here.